 Car with manual transmission

 A manual transmission is the oldest transmission used in automobiles to date.
 It uses a driver-operated clutch for engagement and disengagement via the foot pedal.
-It can also be done using a hand lever along with a gear selector which is operated by hand.
+It can also be done using a hand lever along with a gear selector, which is operated by hand.
 This regulates torque transfer from the engine to the transmission.

 The gearbox system is conventionally designed with a 5- or 6-speed manual transmission.
 It is standard in a modern base modern vehicle.
 The 5-speed types are common on commercial vehicles and lower-end vehicles.
 Higher-end vehicles like luxury and sports cars feature the 6-speed transmission for the base model.
-There are also other choices of transmission available.
+There are also other transmission options available.

 Diagram of a manual transmission